tanajis/python/testing/unit-test/heap-array/README.md

 project consist of array implementation of heap data structure. tests folder contain the testing script to test the module.

-How To Use This
+How To Use This?

 1.Go to project folder heap-array

-2.Run the project
+2.Run the module
 py main.py

 3.Run the test case